Stock Markets Jump As US Inflation Moderates - UrduPoint

 "The softer CPI inflation data mean the market will have a harder time absorbing hawkish rhetoric from the Fed," said Jane Foley, head of foreign exchange strategy at Rabobank in London.

-London stocks lagged increases elsewhere as official data showed UK wages rose faster than inflation, reigniting concerns that British interest rates could remain at multi-year highs for longer than thought, or even increase further.
+London's FTSE-100 index lagged its counterparts after official data showed UK wages rose faster than inflation, reigniting concerns that British interest rates could remain at multi-year highs for longer than thought, or even increase further.

 Official data, however, is expected to reveal on Wednesday a sharp fall in British annual inflation.